ez-framework/lucidity/README.md

 * People still love tailing logs directly.
 [Stern](https://github.com/wercker/stern) is widely popular even though the company have Splunk.
 For immediate debugging, being close to the pods helps a lot.
 A central system like Splunk is weighed down by their own data.

 * Popular metrics SaaS like NR or DD are frequently impacted by the sheer weight of their own data.
 Not to mention they are extremely expensive when you have a lot of data.
 Do you really need to pay that much for 0.5% data you looked at?

+* Embedded databases are rising in popularity, maybe they are now ready to handle analytical volume.